Why visiting Tel Aviv?

 Criterion (ii): The White City of Tel Aviv is a synthesis of outstanding significance of the various trends of the Modern Movement in architecture and town planning in the early part of the 20th century.
 Such influences were adapted to the cultural and climatic conditions of the place, as well as being integrated with local traditions.

 Criterion (iv): The new town of Tel Aviv is an outstanding example of new town planning and architecture in the early 20th century, adapted to the requirements of a particular cultural and geographic context.

 If you are not an architect I guess you didn’t understand anything, well probably also if you are.
 But suddenly some Tel Avivians discovered that their crumbling buildings from the 30’s are special.

 In the 30’s as Tel Aviv grew up fast, there was a need for a plan for expanding and building. at that time many Jews fled from Germany to the land, among them there were architects who were chosen to design the buildings.
 They were affected by the Bauhaus style and modern architecture.
 And that’s how some areas of Tel Aviv that were built in the 30’s got a distinct look.

 In Tel Aviv, there are many small supermarkets spread all over the city center.
 Unlike other places in Israel where the 24/7 supermarkets are more expensive in Tel Aviv, because there are so many of them, they are relatively cheap.

-if they don’t have a dog they will probably have a cat. and the ones who doesn’t have either of them just spoil the street cats. there are many street cats which forgot how to hunt and are just parasites on the society.
+If they don’t have a dog they will probably have a cat. and the ones who don’t have either of them just spoil the street cats. there are many street cats which forgot how to hunt and are just parasites on the society.